williamnourse/SNS-Toolbox/docs/compiling.rst

-Simulation Backends
+Compiling and Simulating Networks
 """""""""""""""""""

 SNS-Toolbox is designed with two goals: designing networks with a simple scripting system, and simulating these networks in an efficient manner.
-In (INSERT HERE) we covered the different options available when designing a network, here we will walk through the backend interface and how to simulate SNS networks using SNS-Toolbox.
+In `Building Networks <https://sns-toolbox.readthedocs.io/en/latest/networks.html>`_ we covered the different options available when designing a network, here we will walk through the backend interface and how to simulate SNS networks using SNS-Toolbox.

 General Interface and Process:
 ==============================